ReyNicolas/PearlsPirates/README.md

 Welcome to the prototype of "Pirate Pearls"!
 Immerse yourself in a world of mysterious pearls containing elements from another realm.
 Collect pearls to gain points in the markets or shoot them to free what is contained within

 ## Controls
 Use the left stick to navigate your ship .
-Utilize the right stick to aim in your desired direction.
-Press the right trigger to fire a pearl in the direction your cannon is aiming.
+Press the left or right trigger to fire a pearl in the direction your cannon is aiming.
+Press the left or right button to change positions of the pearls in your ship.
 R key to restart Match, Escape key to return Home menu.

 ## Gameplay